ska-telescope/developer.skatelescope.org/src/policies/compute-access.rst

 Any reason for so doing must be documented as part of the removal process.
 This is separate from any other processes that might need to be invoked under our Code of Conduct or contracting process.
 Once approved, the individual's access must be revoked.
+This does not cover any revocation of access required to address an attack by a malicious actor, where access may need to be revoked immediately.
+Any such revocation should be documented.

 Some examples of how people can abuse their access by: